 After graduation and licensure (#10012), Dr. Clyman worked for a group practice, Kendall Psychological Associates, treating adolescents, undergraduate and graduate students from MIT and Harvard University, and high-functioning young professionals.
 Within a few years, he transitioned fully to private practice in the Cambridge/Arlington area where he strives to deliver successful treatment plans for his adolescent-through-older adult psychotherapy clientele, and resolving custody evaluations for his Probate & Family Court (GAL) appointments.

 Dr. Clyman writes blogs for Psychology Today Magazine on mental health in cinema and television & co-parenting problems.

-Over Twelve Years
+Over Fourteen Years

 Dr. Clyman has accumulated over twelve years of professional experience in the mental health industry, obtaining high-quality training and work experience in residential, inpatient/hospital, and intensive outpatient treatment settings.
 His clinical work across a wide spectrum of life phases and all levels of therapeutic care informs his personally-tailored approach to treatment.
 Clinical rotations were conducted at various renowned institutions across the northeast, including NY-Presbyterian Hospital, Jacobi Medical Center, McLean Hospital, and Two Brattle Center.